 Hygiene

-Keeping the space safe and easily accessible, with regular clean up days at leas at the beginning of each term
+Keeping the space safe and easily accessible, with regular clean up days at least at the beginning of each term

 Provide for consultation, cooperation and issue resolution

 YOS Independent Schools acknowledges its duty to consult, so far as is reasonably practicable, with workers who carry out work for the business or undertaking, who are or are likely to be, directly affected by a matter relating to work health or safety.
 Where more than one person has a duty for the same matter, each person, must, so far as is reasonably practicable, consult, cooperate and coordinate activities with all other persons who have a duty in relation to the same matter.